 ii. you failing to comply with any of these terms or any reasonable instruction we may issue;

 iii. you withholding information which can reasonable be considered to be relevant in our granting you access to the System;

-iv. your usage generating system loads that is materially higher than that required for testing, and/or resulting in material negative impact on the performance of the Sandbox Environment.
+iv. your usage generating system loads that are materially higher than that required for testing, and/or resulting in material negative impact on the performance of the Sandbox Environment.

-1.1.6 Your attention is drawn in particular to clause 2.2.4 ii. of the General Terms prohibiting any attempts to reverse engineer the Weavr Platform and the overloading of the Services through inappropriate use.
+1.1.6 Your attention is drawn in particular to clause 2.4 ii, prohibiting any attempts to reverse engineer the Weavr Platform and the overloading of the Services and/or System through inappropriate use.